tonethar/IGM-330-Fall-2018/weekly/week-13A-notes.md

-# Week 13A - Storing Data in cloud
+# Week 13A - Storing data in cloud

 ## I. Topics
 - Storing Data in cloud: